teplandr/imgui/docs/Spectrum.md

 ```
 Note that unfortunately `AddFontFromFileTTF(..)` will crash your code if it cannot find the font file.

+You can also embed the font in your build, [read here](../misc/fonts/README.txt) for more info.

 As a reminder, AdobeClean is a [restricted font](https://www.adobe.com/products/type/font-licensing/restricted-fonts.html).

 ## Controls